 All children requiring auto injector pens must have two in school.
-One will be stored in the school office clearly named with a photo of the child and the other in a body bag carried with the child throughout the school day also clearly labelled, named and with a photo of the child.
-A copy of the IHP will be in the body bag.
+One will be stored in the Premises Manager's office clearly named with a photo of the child and the other in the classroom first aid bag.
 Nursery and Reception aged children's auto injector pens will be stored in their classroom medical box with their IHP.
+Year 1 & 2 auto injector pens will be stored in allocated Medical Office (Infant School).